-- Create a math minor worksheet in Penn-in-touch (SEAS/Wh create under non-college student)
+- Create a math minor worksheet in Penn-in-touch (SEAS/Wh create under SAS school as a non-college student).

 - Print out and drop off your math minor worksheet to the Math Office: be sure your name and PID# appears on it.(Note: if your registered with 2 schools, list which school you want it posted on.
 We are located in David Rittenhouse Labs, 33rd and Walnut, 4th floor, room 4W1, between the hours of 9 and 5pm.